visitscotland/digital-documents/README.md

 3.  **Policy Statement, Commitment & Responsibilities**

-    1. An Open Source Steering Group will be created to review and guide VS staff on implementation of this process.
+    1. An Open Source Steering Group will be created to review and guide VisitScotland staff on implementation of this process.
 Their role will be to periodically review this policy document and the progress of its implementation.

-    2. VS staff will open source all new digital projects.
+    2. VisitScotland staff will open source all new digital projects.
 To accomplish this, we'll be publishing our source code to [GitHub](https://github.com/) and applying an open source [MIT](https://opensource.org/licenses/MIT)